-In order for a company to thrive, it needs to ensure the wellbeing and level of satisfaction with its stakeholders – investors, employees, suppliers and customers.
+For a company to thrive, it needs to ensure the wellbeing and level of satisfaction with its stakeholders – investors, employees, suppliers and customers.
 Recent times have seen how bad conduct results in negative publicity, poor company image and a drop in share price.
 So should a company adopt ethical practices as a means of improving and securing a company’s economic performance?

-According to EIRIS, studies show that ethics-related news influences a company’s share price for better or worse, revealing effects of between 0.5% and 3% of share price.
+According to EIRIS, studies show that ethics-related news influences a company’s share price for better or worse, revealing effects of between 0.5% and 3% of the share price.

-The lesson to be extrapolated from the shift in share price is the underlying knock on effects on the dynamics and relationships that enable that business to thrive, and ultimately the level of trust and confidence in management.
+The lesson to be extrapolated from the shift in share price is the underlying knock-on effects on the dynamics and relationships that enable that business to thrive, and ultimately the level of trust and confidence in management.
 Without this trust, stakeholders tend to limit investments, negatively affecting growth.

 People Taking Care of People

 Companies with high levels of customer satisfaction tend to generate a higher degree of customer loyalty, repeat business and more market share in the long run.
-Customers may decline to deal with a business that causes them to be suspicious and afraid.
-Businesses that genuinely contribute to their community and maintain good relationships with other businesses tend to be more successful in the long run.
+Customers may decline to deal with a company that causes them to be suspicious and afraid.
+Businesses that genuinely contribute to their community and maintain good relationships with other companies tend to be more successful in the long run.
 On the flip-side, those who have corporate social responsibility efforts on the one hand but poor business practices on the other, are in danger of breeding cynicism into their customers, and mistrust.

 Ethical business practices are sound business practices.
 Instead of being consumed by unnecessary lawsuits and other activities that detract from the mission and purpose, the business can focus on producing quality products and services that enable positive financial results for the company.

 The fact of the matter is if you don’t keep an eye on your bottom line, the business will be unsustainable.
-The bottom line is affected by people’s perception, belief and likeability of your company.
-The internet and social media have provided stakeholders with the tools to have greater insight into the impact businesses have on our environment and society.
+The bottom line is affected by people’s perception, belief and likability of your company.
+The internet and social media have provided stakeholders with the tools to have a greater insight into the impact businesses have on our environment and society.
 Customers seek to do business with companies that reflect their values, and suppliers and investors would be wise to follow suit.

-As featured in Fresh Business Thinking
+Featured in Fresh Business Thinking